A Mom's Life: Hate Making Dinner?

-4. Make dinner decisions quickly by making a list of favorite meals for fast reference and avoiding dinner time rut.
+4. Make dinner decisions quickly by listing favorite meals for fast reference and avoiding dinner time rut.
 What’s for Dinner?

-5. Choose one day to meal plan every week and do it in the kitchen so you can quickly check inventory and cookbooks.
+5. Choose one day to meal plan every week and do it in the kitchen to quickly check inventory and cookbooks.

 Stay on Budget

 - Plan meals from the items you have on hand.
 Use the Supper Sanity Weekly Meal Planner.
 Learn more on 10 Tips to Save Money on Groceries.